Ezecc/project-5/README.md

       ```$ ipython churn_library.```

-  This performs the following tasks: - loads the data - perform categorical data encoding - Creates EDA figures and save them in the ./images/eda - Perform feature engineering on the provided data - Train the Random Forest and Logistic Regression models and save them in the ./models file.
-It also generates the roc curves which are saved in ./images/results/ - perform feature importance for the random forest model and save the generated figure in ./images/results
+  This performs the following tasks:

+  - loads the data - perform categorical data encoding
+  - Creates EDA figures and save them in the ./images/eda
+  - Perform feature engineering on the provided data
+  - Train the Random Forest and Logistic Regression models and save them in the ./models file.
+It also generates the roc curves which are saved in ./images/results/
+  - perform feature importance for the random forest model and save the generated figures in ./images/results

 - Run the churn_script_logging_and_tests.py script as follows: